Policies on Intellectual Property: Ownership and Commercial Development

 4.14.
 TRP Identification

-Each item of TRP should have an unambiguous identification code and name sufficient to distinguish it from other similar items developed at MSSM or elsewhere.
-The OTBD should be consulted for assistance in developing appropriate identification systems.
+Each item of TRP should have an unambiguous identification code and name sufficient to distinguish it from other similar items developed at ISMMS or elsewhere.
+MSIP should be consulted for assistance in developing appropriate identification systems.

 4.15.
 TRP With Potential Commercial Value